 "Kevin.
 You there?"

-My voice gets shaky, and it feels like I'm gonna cry, and so I cram the phone down on its cradle, and it goes bing like those bells on desks that people ring when there ain't nobody there to help them.
+My voice gets shaky, and it feels like I'm gonna cry, and so I cram the phone down on its cradle, and it goes bing like those bells on desks people ring when there ain't nobody there to help them.
 It lasts for a few long seconds, and then everything is too still.
 It's dead quiet except for the crickets outside.
 I go and lock the front and back doors and then lock all the windows.
 I go to Momma's room and turn on the lights.
 Her bathroom light is still on, and there's a few dresses hanging up on her shower.
 I go to the hallway and turn that light on and then get my room light on.
 Back on the couch I don't sit all the way back.
 I lean forward and keep staring at the TV show with no noise.
 This time when the ringing starts, I just let it go.
 It's so loud, and it makes the house seem big and empty.

 After a while the ringing stops and don't start again.
 I can't stop thinking about what that crazy man said about my name ain't no Long.
 I try and think about some of Momma's friends who might be the one calling.
 I know Mister Kyle's voice, and it ain't Mister Lonnie the policeman because he had a voice sort of like Willie Nelson.
-Every time I hear Willie I can't help thinking that he's gonna sing a song about throwing rocks on turtles.
+Every time I hear Willie I can't help thinking he's gonna sing a song about throwing rocks on turtles.
 Before him there was a man named Mister Earl.
 He drove trucks and always came over late at night and would stay with us for a few days and be gone again.
 I was just a boy when I knew him, but he'd always bring me stuff like a coonskin cap or a keychain with my name on it.
 Momma said he had another wife somewhere and even some little kids.
 His accent was funny though, like up where it snows all the time.
 Before that I don't remember too much about her friends.
 I used to go to work with her at Waffle House, and she'd put me in a booth and let me color.
 Miss Kris would bring me milkshakes and as many Cokes as I wanted.
 She was the blackest lady I ever seen.
 She still works with Momma up there, and they talk on the phone sometimes.
 If I answer, she'll always say, "Alright, Kevo."
-I remember Momma's boss fighting with her once that I took up room for customers, and she started letting me stay at home right around then.
+I remember Momma's boss fighting with her once about me taking up room for customers, and she started letting me stay at home right around then.

 I'm in the kitchen heating up some spaghetti when headlights swoosh through the kitchen.
 I walk over to the window and move the curtain to the side.
 There's a big truck sitting in the driveway.
 I can't see the driver except for a shadow because them lights are so bright.
 It makes a big grumbling sound.
 I back up next to the stove and just stand there.
 The spaghetti is boiling now and little splotches of red go flicking all on the white stovetop like it's a volcano.
 I turn the heat off and stand there, quiet.
 The windows are all lit up with light, and then the lights turn off.
 It's quiet except for the popping sounds of the red sauce, but they get quiet, too, after a minute.
 I hear someone walking under the carport, and I swear I can't hardly move.
 When the knocking starts, my heart jumps in my throat.
 Three soft knocks on the wood.
 Silence.
 Then four more, a little harder.
 I don't know why, but I squat down right there and sit on the kitchen floor, Indian style.
 I hear a cough, and it bounces around under the carport.
 I scoot backwards through the kitchen like a crawfish.
 When I get to the hallway, I stand up, and there's a rap on the glass pane of the door.
 The glass rattles like it could break.